AI summary

 2. Native integration

-An agentic platform that can't connect to your existing stack creates more manual work than it eliminates.
-Native integration means the platform reads from your DAM, CRM, and CMS — and writes back to them — without CSV exports or copy-paste handoffs.
+The platform reads from your DAM, CRM, and CMS, and writes content back to them — without CSV exports or copy-paste handoffs in between.

 3. Multimodal content